proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

-  Controls the number of file chunk requests that can be sent in parallel per :ref:`recovery <glossary-shard-recovery>`.
+  Controls the number of file chunk requests that can be sent in parallel per :ref:`recovery <gloss-shard-recovery>`.
 As multiple recoveries are already running in parallel, controlled by :ref:`cluster.routing.allocation.node_concurrent_recoveries
   <cluster.routing.allocation.node_concurrent_recoveries>`, increasing this